-Hit: There’s No Good Excuse: For Not Going to Drug or Alcohol Treatment
+Hit: There’s No Good Excuse For Not Going to Drug or Alcohol Treatment

-“I will not go to rehab until I see movie The Dark Knight” yeah, I said that before my parents shipped me off to rehab number 7.
+“I will not go to rehab until I see the movie The Dark Knight” yeah, I said that before my parents shipped me off to rehab number 7.
 One of the dumbest things I ever said by the way – but it shows how warped our minds get when under the influence of drugs and alcohol.
 Saving my life, starting to lead a healthy and normal life came second to a Batman movie.
-I even made a huge deal about how it was important to my recovery that I see the movie because Batman and the Joker are symbols of addiction and recovery, (which by the way I can prove) I’ll write about that at some point in the future.
+I even made a huge deal about how it was important to my recovery that I see the movie because Batman and the Joker are symbols of addiction and recovery, (which by the way I can prove).
+I’ll write about that at some point in the future.

 10. I Have To Go To My Sister’s Wedding First